-Coast management review meeting on 20 December 1965, attended by Foster, Flax, Schriever, Evans, Martin, and other officials.
+This unexpected development was discussed at a West Coast management review meeting on 20 December 1965, attended by Foster, Flax, Schriever, Evans, Martin, and other officials.
 They decided that General Martin should immediately initiate an investigation and review of the Eastman Kodak schedule, while Dr. Foster made arrangements to travel to Rochester, N.Y. (on 22 December) to discuss the problem with company executives.
 General Schriever's reaction was that the Air Force should not accept the new Eastman Kodak schedule "at this time."
 On 30 December he suggested to Berg and Martin that, in drawing up their plans, they continue to aim for a late 1969 launch.

-AS-DORIAN) They agreed, pending a detailed review of Eastman Kodak's schedule and costs, not to accept as final the proposed schedule slippage, although Berg noted that a lengthy schedule slip would have at least one beneficial effect of nearly fitting "the constraint of FY 67 expenditures of approximately \$230 million."
-Meanwhile, General Martin organized a committee of Special Projects officers who proceeded to Rochester (5-8 January 1966) to review in some detail the company's schedule information, the reasoning and philosophy behind it, and its physical and personnel resources.
+They agreed, pending a detailed review of Eastman Kodak's schedule and costs, not to accept as final the proposed schedule slippage, although Berg noted that a lengthy schedule slip would have at least one beneficial effect of nearly fitting "the constraint of FY 67 expenditures of approximately \$230 million."9 Meanwhile, General Martin organized a committee of Special Projects officers who proceeded to Rochester (5-8 January 1966) to review in some detail the company's schedule information, the reasoning and philosophy behind it, and its physical and personnel resources.
 The information collected was subsequently compared with the Special Project Directorate's several year's experience in acquiring several unmanned reconnaissance systems.
-Among other things, they noted that the development time for three unmanned systems-with sensors substantially smaller than the planned DORIAN optics-ranged from 19 to 33 months (from time of program go-ahead to the first flight), whereas the proposed new Eastman Kodak schedule would require 51 months (from the October 1965 contract signing to the first flight in January 1970).
+Among other things, they noted that the development time for three unmanned systems-with sensors substantially smaller than the planned DORIAN optics-ranged from 19 to 33 months (from time of program go-ahead to the first fight), whereas the proposed new Eastman Kodak schedule would require 51 months (from the October 1965 contract signing to the first flight in January 1970).10 examine ways of compressing it to achieve an earlier launch.11 During his conversations with these officials, Flax suggested that they consider a less conservative approach.
+On his return to Washington, the NRO Director wired General Martin requesting he prepare at least two DORIAN schedules-one for the "baseline" Eastman Kodak proposal and the other a compressed schedule which would provide a launch "at least six months earlier."12